milkyway-labs/milkyway-contracts/scripts/testnet/Local-Testnet.md

   --amount 1000000ibc/C3E53D20BC7A4CC993B17C7971F8ECD06A433C10B6A96F4C4C3714F0624C56DA \
   --from test_master
 ```
-NOTE: All the applications binaries are available in the `bins` folder and they will be lazy downloaded on first use.
+NOTE: All the application binaries are available in the `bins` folder and will be lazily downloaded on first use.

 ### Fast testnet to test unbonding